 Sotrovimab is dosed at 500mg IV x 1 dose infused over 60 minutes.
-The manufacturer is currently evaluating the in-vivo efficacy of a 1000mg dose against different variant of concern, as such dose is likely to overcome the reduced neutralization capacity.
+The manufacturer is currently evaluating the in-vivo efficacy of a 1000mg dose against the BA.2 variant, as such dose is likely to overcome the reduced neutralization capacity.
 A regulatory decision regarding the approval of this dose is forthcoming.
 There are no dose adjustments required for obesity or mild-moderate renal or liver impairment.
 The drug is not recommended for IM use.